usnistgov/BF/content/en/Info/BF Classes/_INP/DVR.md

 	</tr>
 	<tr>
 			<td>   Inconsistent Value </td>
-	<td>Inconsistent Value fault/error – Data value does not correspond to the value of a related data (e.g., inconstancy between the value of a size variable and the actual buffer size).</td>
+	<td>Inconsistent Value fault/error – The sata value does not correspond to the value of a related data (e.g., inconstancy between the value of a size variable and the actual buffer size).</td>
 	</tr>
 	<tr>
 			<td>Type Error</td>